 A FREE Speaker Series that will help you navigate the disability system and provide education on supports available in the community.
 This Speaker Series will leverage the expertise of Easterseals Colorado's many programs and partners, to provide valuable information for individuals living with I/DD and their family members or caregivers, as well as Denver's teachers, service providers and other businesses.

-*Due to the coronavirus pandemic, the Speaker Series will now be posted as pre-recorded videos until we receive word that we may meet in person.
+*Due to the coronavirus pandemic, the Speaker Series will now be posted as pre-recorded videos.

 Please register and RSVP for beforehand online.
 We ask that you do not share the direct youtube link as we are required to track attendance for reporting purposes however, please feel free to share this website with your networks.

-Available Speaker Series Topics (click the links below to register and for more detailed information on each speaker series):
+Available Speaker Series Topics (Listed from newest to oldest.
+Click the links below to register and for more detailed information on each speaker series.):

 "Adult Day Services" - Part Five of this Speaker Series will address "how to" get involved with a day program and the various learning and social opportunities a day program setting offers.